-We highly recommend you to check your computer’s motherboard maker’s site for the latest audio drivers for your motherboard’s model.
-The same thing applies to laptop models as well.
+However, we highly recommend you to check your computer’s motherboard maker’s site for the latest audio drivers for your motherboard’s model.
+The same thing applies to laptop maker’s models as well.

 Effectively Manage Your PC’s Audio

-Now that you have restored the Realtek HD Audio Manager on your PC, you can effectively manage your PC’s sound output and audio devices.
+After you restore the Realtek HD Audio Manager on your PC, you can effectively manage your PC’s sound output and audio devices.
 You can also use the app to configure your computer’s microphone and use special instruments like Noise Suppression, Speaker Fill, Acoustic Echo Cancellation, and more.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.